MailHow vs Migadu

 | Deliverability promise | Published limits + DMARC reporting per domain | “We give no guarantees your messages will reach recipient’s inbox” |

 A green check marks a row where Migadu beats us.
-Figures checked 2026-07-08 — they change their prices and we change ours, so verify before you buy.
+Figures checked 2026-07-13.
+They change their prices and we change ours, so verify before you buy.

 Where Migadu is better